 The effective coordination of federal, state and local law enforcement resources is essential to reducing crime.
 To that end, the Law Enforcement Coordination (LEC) program identifies key areas of concern where federal programs and resources can have the greatest impact.
 This effort has resulted in joint training for federal, state, and local investigators and prosecutors; focused action on specific issues such as anti-terrorism, narcotics, violence, and human trafficking; and provides greater flexibility and resources to enforce state and federal laws and help protect communities.
-The following is a summary of some of those projects and initiatives.
+The following is a summary of some of those initiatives.

 For more information or for questions, please contact Steve Hess, Law Enforcement Coordinator, at 410-209-4930 or e-mail at Steven.Hess@usdoj.gov.